HerbeMalveillante/pyco-8/README.md

 debug("This is a sample debug message") # White text
 ```

-You can still use the regular print function to print messages if you want some additional features the print function has, such as modifying the end character, or printing multiple variables using multiple arguments.
+You can still use the regular `print` function to print messages if you want some additional features the print function has, such as modifying the end character, or printing multiple variables using multiple arguments.

+> TODO : Add all the optional parameters of the original `print`function into all of the logging functions.

 ---